 Secondary students are placed in a 6-12 Advisory Group with one facilitating teacher referred to as their Advisor.
 Advisory placements for 6th graders are based on enrollment numbers in current advisories.
-Effort is made to balance the gender, age, and overall make-up of the Advisory groups.
+Effort is made to balance the overall make-up of the Advisory groups.
 Advisors strive to cultivate long-term relationships that support each student and their family as they move from 6th grade to graduation.
 Advisory serves as a home base for secondary students.
 It is where we look at scheduling, community building, service learning, leadership, conferences, portfolios, and much more.
-Additional information about Advisory is found in our Advisory Framework under the SECONDARY tab on the website.